EspenSnerten/HTML-CSS-CA-Espen/README.md

 The mobile menu I borrowed from this link: https://codepen.io/alvarotrigo/pen/MWEJEWG
 author: Álvaro

-On this one I had to add zed-index and position: relative as without it media content would lay on top of the menu and obstruct both view and touch, I went with this one because of the slick animation, It gave me a lot of ideas for my own personal project.
+On this one I had to add z-index and position: relative as without it media content would lay on top of the menu and obstruct both view and touch, I went with this one because of the slick animation, It gave me a lot of ideas for my own personal project.